Hieromon/AutoConnect/mkdocs/menu.md

 <img src="images/resetting.png" style="width:280px;" />

 !!! warning "Not every ESP8266 module will be rebooted normally"
     The Reset menu is using the **ESP.reset()** function for ESP8266.
 This is an almost hardware reset.
-In order to resume the sketch normally, the [state of GPIO0](https://github.com/esp8266/esp8266-wiki/wiki/Boot-Process#esp-boot-modes) is important.
+In order to resume the Sketch normally, the [state of GPIO0](https://github.com/esp8266/esp8266-wiki/wiki/Boot-Process#esp-boot-modes) is important.
 Since this depends on the circuit implementation for each module, not every module will be rebooted normally.
 See also [FAQ](faq.md#hang-up-after-reset).

 ## <i class="fa fa-bars"></i> Custom menu items

-If the sketch has custom Web pages, the AutoConnect menu lines them up with the AutoConnect's items.
+If the Sketch has custom Web pages, the AutoConnect menu lines them up with the AutoConnect's items.
 Details for [Custom Web pages in AutoConnect menu](acintro.md#custom-web-pages-in-autoconnectmenu).

 ## <i class="fa fa-bars"></i> Update